fullama/Mendeley_Vienna_plugin/README.md

 ![feed](/screenshots/pubmed_feed.png?raw=true)

 ####Adding Articles to Mendeley
-You can click the add to Mendeley button to add articles to Mendeley
+You can click the 'add to Mendeley' button to add articles to Mendeley
 Sign in first:

 ![add1](/screenshots/sign_in.png?raw=true)